kukuu/AGILITY/README.md

 When you choose to build your application as a set of microservices, you need to decide how your application’s clients will interact with the microservices.
 With a monolithic application there is just one set of (typically replicated, load‑balanced) endpoints.
 In a microservices architecture, however, each microservice exposes a set of what are typically fine‑grained endpoints.

 Services must handle requests from the application’s clients.
 Furthermore, services must sometimes collaborate to handle those requests.
 They must use an inter-process communication protocol.
+Use asynchronous messaging for inter-service communication.
+Services communicating by exchanging messages over messaging channels.
+Examples of asynchronous messaging technologies are
+Apache Kafka and RabbitMQ.

+## This pattern has the following benefits:

+1. Loose coupling since it decouples client from services

+2. Improved availability since the message broker buffers messages until the consumer is able to process them

+3. Supports a variety of communication patterns including request/reply, notifications, request/async response, publish/subscribe, publish/async response etc

+## This pattern has the following drawbacks:

+1. Additional complexity of message broker, which must be highly available

+2. This pattern has the following issues:

+i.
+Request/reply-style communication is more complex

+i.
+Client needs to discover location of message broker

 #### Loose coupling::individual deployment:: repeatable deployment can only be achieved by repeatble context ==> containerisation